shenrique08/spring-boot-ecommerce-api/README.md

-# 🛒 Spring Boot API UML Case
+# 🛒 Spring Boot E-Commerce REST API

 A fully featured, production-ready RESTful API simulating a simplified e-commerce system.
 Built with **Spring Boot 3**, **PostgreSQL**, and **JWT-based security**, this project demonstrates a clean, layered architecture ideal for scalable enterprise applications.
 It includes user authentication, product and category management, order processing, and shopping cart functionality.